danionescu0/home-automation/README.md

 the time is greater than 8:45 or temperature in living is between 21 and 22 degreeds "_and  ( eq(A[livingCourtains], Off), or(gt(TIME, 08:45), btw(S[temperature:living], 21, 22) )_"

+Voice alerts are text to speech blocks of text, beside that actuator and sensors values cand be mixer or the current time, for example : "Wake up sir, the temperature outside is S[temperature:outside] and humidity is S[humidity:outside]" this block of text will announce the temperature and humidity outside

 **Screenshots**